isblender/autoSim/README.md

 - `--s`: List of subjects to run the simulation on.
 Provide subject directories without the common prefix (`ASD`, etc.).
 - `--a`: Run the simulation on all subjects in the specified directory.
+- `--c`: Compile all subjects in results, only for if theres error with automatic compiling.

 ### Examples